 The seller, NRD Capital, is an Atlanta-based private equity firm that concurrently acquired Ruby Tuesday Inc. and its 596 restaurant locations on the same day as the Orion transaction.
 That sale takes Ruby Tuesday private and ends its reporting obligations as a publicly traded company.

-While many other firms were large investment first and publicly traded investment trusts, Orion was one of the few boutique real estate investment firms to acquire the casual dining chain’s locations from NRD.
+While many other firms were large investment firms and publicly traded investment trusts, Orion was one of the few boutique real estate investment firms to acquire the casual dining chain’s locations from NRD.

 “This transaction is a testament to the experience and hard work of our team, and our unique flexibility and creativity to pull together an exciting deal of this size,” said Chris Sanz, vice president of Orion.
 “Going forward, we will add value to these properties with active portfolio management.”